flowkey/plg-coding-tasks/challenges/api/README.md

 - When the subscription expires/expired
 - The current status of the subscription

+You can find the transaction jsons under the `transactions` folder.

+- user id 3 has purchases from **both apple and google**

 ## Subscription Lifecycle

 A typical subscription goes through the following lifecycle: